A New Perspective on the Mind

 Findings

-Towards an Evolution of Thought contains a summary of the main findings from the research into the subject of thought and consciousness.
+Towards an Evolution of Thought contains a summary of the main research findings, which are grouped into three main sections:

 Research Findings